teads/TeadsSDK-iOS/README.md

 The Teads SDK is distributed as a .framework file that you have to include in your application.
 It includes everything you need to serve "outsream" video ads.

-Teads iOS SDK ZIP file : TODO
+Teads iOS SDK ZIP file : [Teads SDK V1.0](https://github.com/ebuzzing/TeadsSDK-iOS/releases/download/v1.0/TeadsSDK-1.0.zip)

 ## Integration Documentation